List of Late Night with Jimmy Fallon games and sketches: Hot Dog in a Hole

 Jimmy invites three guests on stage, and they must attempt to throw the most hot dogs through holes carved in the mouths of large (about 6 feet tall) celebrity faces.
 The celebrities are usually related somehow, such as the cast of New Moon, the three men from the TV show Full House, hosts on Fox News Channel, or politicians.
 (An installment of the game after the House vote on the 2010 health care legislation featured Rep. Henry Waxman (D-CA); the Congressman's face had a smaller-than-usual mouth hole but added cutouts for his nostrils.)
 In the case of a tie, contestants participate in a sudden-death toss-off.
 The winner receives a hot dog toaster, and the losers receive a package of hot dogs.

 Late Night Air Drum Challenge

 Three audience members play air drums (similar to air guitar) along to a short drum-heavy instrumental track played by The Roots.
-The winner is selected by audience applause, who receives a drum kit donated by Yamaha and Zildjian.
+The winner is selected by audience applause, and receives a drum kit donated by Yamaha and Zildjian.
 The two losers receive drumheads autographed by The Roots.